EUCAS Questions and Answers

-For farms, you will be required to dispose of these animals.
-Once all cattle of unknown HGP status are removed from your farm, you will be able to apply for accreditation.
+For farms, you will be required to remove any animals deemed ineligible prior to accreditation.
+Once all cattle of unknown HGP or oestradiol status are removed from your farm, you will be able to apply for accreditation.

-For feedlots and saleyards, cattle of unknown HGP status must be handled as non-EU cattle.
+For feedlots and saleyards, cattle of unknown HGP status must be treated as non-EU cattle.

 1.7.
 What declarations do I have to make?